Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: Introduction

 \subsection{Acknowledgements}

-I would like to thank Livio Flaminio, Giovanni Forni, Omri Sarig for several enlightening discussions, and Henk Bruin for his comments on an earlier draft.
+I would like to thank Livio Flaminio, Giovanni Forni, Omri Sarig for several enlightening discussions, and Henk Bruin and Raphael Steiner for their comments on an earlier draft.
 This work was partially supported by the Australian Research Council.